dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `GATTWRITENORESP <connection_index> <handle> <signed> <data>`

-For example, to perform a signed write or 0x1234 to hanlde 13 of the peripheral at connection index 0:
+For example, to perform a signed write or 0x1234 to handle 13 of the peripheral at connection index 0:

 `GATTWRITENORESP 0 13 1 3412`